Skip to content

 A Range, Not a Fixed Point

 Your results are not a single static number on each scale.
 They identify a default range of movement — a 15% band within which your behavior naturally fluctuates depending on context, stress, and situation.
-This range is represented by shaded areas on your Wethos Style Graph.
+This range is represented by shaded areas on your Wethos Style Scientific Graph.

 Behavioral Categories